m4sterbunny/ParasitesWithoutBorders/Indexing.md

 **Note:** Can only have one project file open at a time for pdf index generator
 ## Step 1
 1. Browse for pdf file
-2. Choose index specific pages
+2. Choose index all pages
 3. Click on Advanced page numbers
       * Edit pages to match print version Roman numerals for preface etc. (NB can remove F from front matter by hand)
 4. Click on *TEXT* (bottom right button)